Plywood Industry Statistics 2026: Market Size, Trade & Trends

 About This Data

-This statistics page compiles data from authoritative sources including the International Tropical Timber Organization (ITTO), the Observatory of Economic Complexity (OEC), the U.S. International Trade Commission, U.S. Department of Commerce, FAO, and leading market research firms.
-Pricing data incorporates Vinawood's own market intelligence from 30+ years of manufacturing and exporting plywood to 55+ countries.
+This page pulls from authoritative sources: International Tropical Timber Organization (ITTO), the Observatory of Economic Complexity (OEC), the U.S. International Trade Commission, U.S. Department of Commerce, U.S. Customs and Border Protection, the Decorative Hardwoods Association, FAO, and leading market research firms.
+Pricing data folds in our own market intelligence from 30+ years of manufacturing and exporting plywood to 55+ countries.

-This page is updated regularly as new data becomes available.
-Last updated: April 2026.
+Updated regularly as new data lands.
+Last updated: May 2026.

 Category